-BookBub Ads is a new way for advertisers — authors, publishers, agents, and other publishing professionals — to reach millions of power readers via dedicated ad space in BookBub’s daily email.
+BookBub Ads is a way for advertisers — authors, publishers, agents, and other publishing professionals — to reach millions of power readers via dedicated ad space in BookBub’s daily emails.

-When you create a BookBub Ads campaign, you decide which readers you want to target and how much you’re willing to pay for an impression from those readers (one opened email = one impression).
+You can run a BookBub Ads campaign for any book at any time.
+When you create a campaign, you decide which readers you want to target, how much you’re willing to pay for impressions or clicks from those readers, how much you want to spend overall, and the length of your campaign.
 When a reader opens an email, BookBub serves the ad of the highest bidder targeting that reader at that moment.

 Step 1: Log in to your dashboard